Last updated May 3, 2013. Created by rfay on October 4, 2010.

 "Render Arrays" or "Renderable Arrays" are the building blocks of a Drupal page, starting with Drupal 7.
 A render array is an associative array which conforms to the standards and data structures used in Drupal's theme rendering system.

-In many cases, the data used to build a page (and all parts of it) is kept as structured arrays until the rendering stage in the theming system.
+In many cases, the data used to build a page (and all parts of it) are kept as structured arrays until the rendering stage in the theming system.
 This allows enormous flexibility in changing the layout or content of a page, and provides future performance enhancements as well.

 Note: While render arrays and arrays used by the Form API share elements, properties and structure, many properties on form elements only have meaning for the Form API, not for the Render API.
 Form API arrays are transformed into Render arrays by drupal_get_form.
 Passing an unprocessed Form API array to the Render API may yield unexpected results.